 - SOC 1 Report (Type II)

-Report on Controls at a Service Organization Relevant to Security, Availability and Confidentiality – This report is used by customers who require confidence in the critical business processes and procedures to complement compliance with the Health Information Portability and Accountability Act (HIPAA), Payment Card Industry Digital Security Standard (PCI-DSS), and other industry or government regulations with relevant requirements.
-Receipt of this report requires execution of a mutual non-disclosure agreement and is available from an account manager.
+Report on Controls at a Service Organization Relevant to Security, Availability and Confidentiality – This report is used by customers who require confidence in the critical business processes and procedures to complement compliance with various industry or government regulations with relevant requirements.
+The Health Information Trust (HITRUST) Alliance collaborates with healthcare industry, technology and security leaders to establish the Common Security Framework (CSF) for use in assessing organizations that create, access, store or exchange sensitive and/or regulated patient health information (PHI).
+The American Institute for Certified Public Accountants (AICPA) has partnered with the HITRUST Alliance to develop a single illustrative SOC 2 + HITRUST CSF report that incorporates all relevant criteria into a single control attestation.
+This framework supports the Health Insurance Portability and Accountability Act (HIPAA).
+Receipt of this report requires execution of a mutual non-disclosure agreement; the NDA and report are available from an Expedient account manager.

 - SOC 3 Report